gryf/fs-uae-wrapper/README.rst

 corresponding files in archive (due to size of those images) than FS-UAE Wrapper is a way to achieve this.

+The reason behind writing this wrapper is a need for having a portable set of games/systems where there would be a way for storing the state of either entire filesystem or just console state (in case of CD³²) and keeping size small, preferably in a archive file vs a bunch of files.

 Requirements
 ============